 For more information about UConn ECE course evaluations visit, our Course Evaluation page.

 Students are responsible for requesting their official UConn transcript to be sent to the college or university of their choice.
 A transcript is only sent per request of the Student.
 Detailed instructions on the transcript request process can be found on our Request a Transcript page.

 Students have access to view their unofficial UConn transcript through the University’s Student Administration System 24 hours a day.

-All UConn credits earned through courses taken through UConn ECE will appear on a student’s UConn transcript, in the non-degree portion.
-If a student plans to attend UConn, the student will need to meet with their advisor to elect to move their UConn ECE credits to the degree portion of their academic record, or to reject them.
+All UConn credits earned through courses taken through UConn ECE will appear on a Student’s UConn transcript, on the non-degree portion.
+If a Student plans to attend UConn, the Student will need to meet with their advisor to elect to move their UConn ECE credits to the degree portion of their academic record, or to reject them.
 Specific policies and deadlines in regards to transferring credits vary by school.
 Students must meet with their UConn advisor to make an educated decision on how to use the credits they have earned or visit Pending Class Rules at Non-Degree Decisions page for more information.

 Students do not need to attend the University of Connecticut to have their courses recognized.
-While the UConn ECE Program Office cannot guarantee course recognition on behalf of another university, we can report that 87% of students successfully transfer their UConn ECE courses to the colleges and universities of their choice.
+While the UConn ECE Program Office cannot guarantee course recognition on behalf of another university, we can report that UConn credits offered through UConn ECE transfer to other institutions 87% of the time.
 Encourage students to: explore the UConn ECE Credit Transfer Database, contact colleges and universities directly, save their syllabi, and contact the UConn ECE Program Office for any help transferring their credit.
 They have earned college credits and should use them!

 Credit Transfer Database